Shipping is FREE within the US!

 Step 11: Dry the Cheese

 The hard part is over!
 Let cheese sit out at room temperature for a few days until it’s dry to the touch.
 A sushi mat works great for this, since it allows air to circulate under the cheese and keeps the cheese from sitting in any whey that might seep out.
 Flip and move the cheese every hour at first, and eventually just once a day, to keep it from sinking into the drying mat.
+Now that you’re done with your mold, make sure to hand-wash it (DO NOT use the dishwasher!) before storing the different parts in the mold.

 Step 12: Age the Cheese